-'''

 statistics(Item :: run_queue) -> integer() >= 0

-'''

-Returns the total length of the run-queues.
-That is, the number of processes and ports that are ready to run on all available run-queues.
+Returns the total length of all normal run-queues.
+That is, the number of processes and ports that are ready to run on all available normal run-queues.
+Dirty run queues are not part of the result.
 The information is gathered atomically.
 That is, the result is a consistent snapshot of the state, but this operation is much more expensive compared to statistics(total_run_queue_lengths), especially when a large amount of schedulers is used.